Skip The Stress And Make Your Holiday Season Happy Again

 Start by hosting a family meeting at a table where you can all see your month-at-a-glance calendar.
 Have everyone take turns to share what is most meaningful to them for the upcoming holiday season.

 They should also mention any events that should be included in the planning process.
 Set aside time for special family activities like ice skating, putting up lights, and selecting your tree.
-The holidays can stretch over a few months, so you may want to download this 6 month view calendar.
-You can access the entire printables vault here.
+The holidays can stretch over a few months, so you may want to check the Holiday Planner Bundle here.

 Once you have a better idea of what’s happening for the month, organizing your calendar in these three areas should be a snap!
-First, we’ll look at organizing your budget, then your time management, then any changes in your routines you might need to make in order to fit in all the events.
+First, we’ll look at organizing your budget, then your time management, and then any changes in your routines you might need to make to fit all the events.

 Next, with your gift shopping list in hand, select a budget for each person.
-By setting aside a certain amount of cash for each person and intentionally looking in catalogs and online shops ahead of time, you can avoid much of the last-minute holiday rush.
+You can avoid much of the last-minute holiday rush by setting aside a certain amount of cash for each person and intentionally looking in catalogs and online shops ahead of time.

 When you’re planning out your month, take a few minutes to find out what time the post office closes each day and when the grocery stores start getting really busy.
-By planning to intentionally avoid long lines, you won’t waste time rushing or waiting in line!
+By planning to avoid long lines intentionally, you won’t waste time rushing or waiting in line!

 In addition to asking your family members what events will be the most meaningful to them during the holiday season, list key holiday responsibilities and figure out who is most interested in which ones.